Skip to content

 -d '{

-"atom": "abc123def456",
+"this": "abc123def456",

 "sid": "550e8400-e29b-41d4-a716-446655440000",

-"event_type": "NEW_PROCESS",
+"event_type": "NEW_PROCESS"

 "verdict": "malicious",

-"relevance": "Initial payload execution"
+"note": "Initial payload execution"

 }'